The Nature Conservancy in Ohio

 Appalachian Foothill Forests - Southern Ohio

 Imagine millions of acres of Ohio forests that are managed sustainably to support jobs, timber and habitat for animals like bear, bobcat and dozens of migratory bird species.
 These forests clean our air and drinking water while soaking up heat-trapping gases.
 Families reconnect with nature in these woods and reaffirm their way of life by camping, fishing and hunting.

-Edge of Appalachia Preserve System
+Edge of Appalachia Preserve System - open preserve

 Baker Swamp Preserve